andraugust/andraugust.github.io/quantum-3.md

 * For mixed or entangled states $$\boldsymbol{\rho}^2 \neq \boldsymbol{\rho}$$ and $$\text{Tr}(\boldsymbol{\rho^2}) < 1$$

 More to add later!

+### Footnotes

+[^1]: Alice "telling" Bob her measurement outcome physically amounts to Bob measuring a property of Alice that has stored her measurement outcome.
+In otherwords, Alice acts like a detector whose state equals her measurement result, and Bob measures that result.

 {% include disqus.html %}